MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 The `Get()` primitive returns values that match a given label.
-Query composition (`>>`) chains two queries serially, with the output of its first query as input to the second.
+Query composition (`>>`) chains two queries serially, with the output of the first query as input to the second.

     chicago[Get(:department) >> Get(:employee)]
     #=>